luma-lapinamk/miika-math/_sources/notebooks/vector_intro.md

 # Preface
-Vector, as a mathematical object, is only about 200 years old term.
+**{index}`Vector`**, as a mathematical object, is only about 200 years old term.
 Initially one may come across with vectors as quantities in geometry, space and physics.
 Therefore computer models about real world and game engines rely on vectors.
 Vectors are also used in many branches of technology such as GPS localisation, image and graphics prosessing, robotics and of course, machine learning.

 ## Basic concepts